webdados/Multibanco-ifthenpay-Gateway-for-WooCommerce/readme.txt

 == Changelog ==

+= 6.2.0 - 2022-09.03 =
+* You can safely update this plugin if you’re running WooCommece 4.0 or newer **but we’ll very soon drop support for WooCommerce previous to 5.0**
+* Fix - Payment instructions were not shown on subscription parent and renewal orders
+* Tested with WordPress 6.1-alpha-54043 and WooCommerce 6.9.0-beta.2

 = 6.1.1 - 2022-08-01 =
 * Restore - The option to reduce stock when the order is created is available again

 = 6.1.0 - 2022-07-28 =
-* You can safely update this plugin if you’re running WooCommece 4.0 or newer **but we’ll very soon drop support for WooCommerce previous to 5.0**
 * **Dev - Removed support for WooCommerce below 4.0 (launched in March 2020)**
 * **Dev - Removed support for WordPress below 5.0 (launched in December 2018)**
 * **Dev - Removed support for PHP below 7.0 (launched in December 2015)**